-Transitional Duty is a temporary assignment with a limited term of 180 days.
-One request for extension of transitional leave beyond 180 days, for a specified period of time (not to exceed 180 days), may be submitted to Human Resources for consideration.
-All other cases will be referred to Human Resources for evaluation of job status.
+Transitional Duty is a temporary assignment with a limited term of 180 calendar days.
+One request for extension of transitional leave beyond 180 calendar days, for a specified period of time (not to exceed an additional 180 calendar days), may be submitted to Human Resources for consideration.
+Extensions may be authorized by the Fire Chief on a case-by-case basis if the medical evidence indicates recovery within twelve months from the initial date of work restrictions.